jgraettinger/blog/event-streaming-like-1978.md

 and it provides an ordered sequence of inputs.

-_Reality_: we may want to transform from multiple Kenesis or Kafka topics, each having multiple physical partitions representing a distinct sequence of inputs.
+_Reality_: we may want to transform from multiple distinct sequences of inputs, like Kenesis or Kafka topics and partitions.

 **Reliable input:**